fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 })
 ```

-You can find the code for our current application in its entirety in the <i>part4-4</i> branch of [this Github repository](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part4-4).
+You can find the code for our current application in its entirety in the <i>part4-4</i> branch of [this GitHub repository](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part4-4).

 ### Eliminating the try-catch